blast

 If this speaks to what you’ve been feeling...

-...if you’ve sensed that your church is capable of more, but needs a better way, then I’d love for you to check out Fund the Future—my online masterclass with Craig Groeschel, Chris Hodges, Dan Clark, and Ashley Wooldridge.
+...if you’ve sensed that your church is capable of more, but needs a better way, check out Fund the Future—an online masterclass with Craig Groeschel, Chris Hodges, Dan Clark, and Ashley Wooldridge.

 It’s a step-by-step framework built for leaders who want to stop guessing and start growing, and move from transactional giving to transformational generosity.